• Skip to primary navigation

 We often feel the need to entertain, direct, organize and otherwise “enrich” our kids’ lives.

-This year I really want to focus on nurturing a sense of contentment…in my sons and myself.
+This year I want to focus on nurturing a sense of contentment…in my sons and myself.
 Compared to much of the world, we live in such luxury.
-We have healthy, beautiful food, comfortable homes, and an almost endless assortment of entertainment options.

 Related reading: Surprisingly Helpful Calming Activities for Super-Active Kids